 The David H. Murdock Research Institute’s (DHMRI) Analytical Sciences Laboratory (ASL) assisted the Appalachian State University (ASU) Human Performance Laboratory with three metabolomics-based studies that revealed 9+13 HODE as a potential biomarker for oxidative stress resulting from intense exercise.

-ASL Leader Kevin Knagge, PhD, and his team developed an assay for quantification of 9+13 HODE using LC-MS/MS. Both 9+13 HODE and the F2-isoprostanes, the accepted biomarker for exercise-induced, oxidative stress, were assayed in 200 plasma samples derived from an exercise study conducted in the ASU laboratory.
+The ASL team developed an assay for quantification of 9+13 HODE using LC-MS/MS. Both 9+13 HODE and the F2-isoprostanes, the accepted biomarker for exercise-induced, oxidative stress, were assayed in 200 plasma samples derived from an exercise study conducted in the ASU laboratory.